klimaye/XamFormsOAuth/README.md

 ## Facebook
 The facebook oauth2 integration was a bit less tricky.
 Most samples do not indicate the server side settings required.
 ### Gotchas
- - Turn on Web Auth Login in the Advanced App Settings
+ - Turn on Web Auth Login in the Advanced App Settings in developers.facebook.com/{app}
- - Provide a redirect url (can be the standard login_success.html facebook url
+ - Provide a redirect url (can be the standard login_success.html facebook url) for Web Auth Setting
- - Make sure that you exactly match the redirect url in your request
+ - Make sure that you exactly match the redirect url in your request (app side)